Ricky Walford: St. George Career

-Walford joined the St. George Dragons in 1985 but only played two games for the season and missed out on the Dragons' 6-7 loss to Canterbury-Bankstown in the Grand Final at the Sydney Cricket Ground.
-He cemented his place on the wing for the Dragons in the 1986 season and scored nine tries in 17 games to be the club's leading try scorer.
+Walford joined the St. George Dragons in 1985 but only played two games for the season and missed out on the Dragons' 6–7 loss to Canterbury-Bankstown in the Grand Final at the Sydney Cricket Ground.
+He cemented his place on the wing for St. George in the 1986 season and scored nine tries in 17 games to be the club's leading try scorer.

-After an injury interrupted 1987 season where he only played 14 of the Dragons' 26 games, Ricky Walford enjoyed some of his best form and his best ever points haul in 1988.
+After an injury interrupted 1987 season where he only played 14 of the Dragons' 26 games, Walford enjoyed some of his best form and his best ever points haul in 1988.
 Playing 22 games he was the club's leading try and point scorer with 15 tries and 52 of 89 goals kicked for a total of 164 points scored.
 Walford was also a member of the victorious St. George Dragons team that won the 1988 Panasonic Cup.

-In an 11-year career with the famous St. George club Ricky Walford played 207 games.
+In an 11-year career with the famous St. George club Walford played 207 games.
 He scored 104 tries and kicked 229 goals.
 He played on the wing in both of the 1992 and 1993 Grand Final losses to the Brisbane Broncos at the Sydney Football Stadium and was the NSWRL's leading point scorer in 1989 when he scored 146 points (equal with Balmain's English import Andy Currier).
 Walford crossed the line for 13 tries and kicked 47 goals from 75 attempts.
-Walford had his biggest point scoring day in Round 19 of 1989 at the Dragons' home ground Kogarah Oval when he crossed for four tries and kicked five goals against Canterbury in a 32-2 romp over the reigning premiers.
+Walford had his biggest point scoring day in round 19 of 1989 at the Dragons' home ground Kogarah Oval when he crossed for four tries and kicked five goals against Canterbury in a 32-2 romp over the reigning premiers.

-Ricky Walford played in two losing grand finals for St. George in 1992 and 1993, going down to the Brisbane Broncos in both games 8-28 in 1992 and 6-14 in 1993.

-Ricky Walford's 874 career points for St George stood in second place behind Graeme Langlands on the club's all-time highest score tally.
-He retired from the Dragons at the end of the 1995 season but made himself available to play for the Dragons in the 1996 season as a result of troubles during the Super League war.
+Walford's 874 career points for St. George stood in second place behind Graeme Langlands on the club's all-time highest score tally.
+He retired from St. George at the end of the 1995 season but made himself available to play for the Red V in the 1996 season as a result of troubles during the Super League war.
 He subsequently retired again at season's end.
+Walford's final game for the club was their 16-14 upset victory over Canberra in the 1996 qualifying final.

 Representative career

-During 1989 Walford started to be noticed by the representative selectors and he was selected on the wing for Country Origin and NSW Origin.
+During 1989, Walford started to be noticed by the representative selectors and he was selected on the wing for Country Origin and NSW Origin.
 He played in the first game of the 1990 Origin series before missing games two and three through injury.
 He also represented an Australian Aboriginal side on a tour of Tonga in 1990 and at the 1990 Pacific Cup.

 Walford is now Indigenous Development Manager at the Australian Rugby League.